cube3power/atsd/rule-engine/condition.md

 # Condition

 Condition is a boolean expression specified in the [rule editor](editor.md) which is evaluated when data is received by or removed from the window.
-For example, the condition `value > 50` returns `true` if the newly received value is greater than 50.
+For example, the condition `value > 50` returns `true` if the last received value exceeds 50.

-When the condition evaluates to `true` for the first time, the window status changes to `OPEN` causing the execution of triggers such as a system commands and email notifications.
+When the condition evaluates to `true` for the first time, the window status changes to `OPEN` causing the execution of 'On Open' triggers such as a system commands and email notifications.
 Once the condition becomes `false`, the window returns back to `CANCEL` status triggering a corresponding set of triggers.

-The condition consists of one or multiple boolean expressions combined with `OR` (`||`) and `AND` (`&&`) operators.
+The condition consists of one or multiple boolean checks combined with `OR` (`||`), `AND` (`&&`) and `NOT` (`!`) operators.

-The expressions can apply [functions](functions.md) to data and reference fields.
-Function names are case-sensitive.
+The expressions can reference rule, command, and window fields, user-defined variables and apply [functions](functions.md) to data.

-> Exceptions specified in the Overrides table take precedence over the condition.
+> Exceptions specified in the `Overrides` table take precedence over the condition.

 ## Fields